milgra/reframetest/README.md

 # Flexiana Test Task

-Checks if characters in a portion of a string can be rearranged to to match an other string.
+Checks if characters in a portion of a string can be rearranged to match an other string.

 Starting up the sever